-When you choose silent=True, the sensor does not emit sounds waves except when taking the measurement.
-This reduces interference with other ultrasonic sensors, but turning the sensor off takes approximately 300 ms each time.
+When you choose silent=True, the sensor does not emit sound waves except when it is taking the measurement.
+This reduces interference with other Ultrasonic Sensors, but switching off the sensor takes approximately 300 ms each time.

-Returns Distance (millimeters).
+Returns Distance (millimetres).